Pregnancy should be an exciting time, full of expectation.

 So why not do something about the presentations that can be worked on and visit Colleen Kent for some Osteopathic care.
 As a Mother of two herself, she can relate to what you are going through.

 The birth itself can be difficult and long, especially if forceps or vacuum extraction were needed.
 Even Caesarian section can be difficult if there was a prolonged period of labour beforehand.
-This can be linked with an irritable, sleepless baby who doesn’t feed well.

 The following are the most common, but it is by no means an exhaustive list.